Spring Garden Revival

 • Tree density and proximity to homes or power lines

-• Seasonal precipitation and ground saturation
+• Seasonal precipitation and risk of soil saturation

-• Municipal restrictions and required permits
+• Municipal restrictions and permit requirements

-• Shade coverage and impact on surrounding landscaping
+• Shade coverage impacting undergrowth and accessibility

 Benefits of Tree Removal in Malden